“Simplicity is the ultimate sophistication.” – Leonardo da Vinci

 Probing brain functions and dysfunctions using state of the art neurotechnologies

-Clinical Areas of Interest: Autism and Parkinson's Disease
+Clinical Areas of Interest: Disorders of the Visual System, Autism and Parkinson's Disease

 Research Methods: Electrophysiology, fMRI, psychophysics, eye tracking, pharmacological manipulations, brain stimulation (electrical, magnetic, ultrasound), and computational modeling